Flags and Colours Part 1a: Heraldry

 Please note: a number of commercial flag manufacturers list Tillier's with green and white gyronny flags in their inventory.
 There is no evidence for this: pure conjecture based upon the belief that the regiments that served in Ireland might all have had ensigns that follow the gyronny system.
 Unfortunately what was originally conjecture appears to have been copied, and copied, and over time 'conjecture' has become wargamer fact™.

-It is believed that there was also a stripey system, as a small number of ensigns with horizontal bands of colour have been described, but as no regimental name was recorded or numbers of flags from a single regiment were described, we can not fully understand the system.
+It is argued that there was also a stripey system, as a small number of ensigns with horizontal bands of colour have been described, but as no regimental name was recorded or numbers of flags from a single regiment were described, we can not fully understand the system.
 Some historians argue these were earlier flags brought out of retirement for use by new regiments.
 It is also believed that the stripey system may have a connection to the old county trained bands and their organisation on hundreds (an ancient system of local government/organisation).
 I discuss the 'stripey' system in my post about the Trained Bands.

-Of course there are some oddities which followed no system or had no common colour for a regiment.
-These units were possibly issued with captured colours, or colours from disbanded units (in other words we don't really know).
 Amongst the oddities are a few regiments which just liked to be different - Prince Rupert's blew coats and the King's Lifeguard (if you can't be different when you are the King when can you be?), and Tower Hamlets trained band (a tradition of being 'unique' in Tower Hamlets has carried on through to the present day).

-A note on flags and regiments of foot: with the exception of the London Trained Bands, we only have a few known illustrations and descriptions.
+A note on flags and regiments of foot: with the exception of the London Trained Bands, we only have a few known illustrations and I descriptions.
 We don't actually know exactly which system they followed (this is particularly true of Venn A and Venn B), so despite having a little bit of fact on which to base regimental colours, they will almost always have an element of conjecture about them.

 Cavalry cornets usually had an inspirational religious slogan/political cartoon or the colonel's coat of arms emblazoned upon them.
 Where we know of a number of cornets from different squadrons from a single regiment they usually share a common background colour (although Colonel's troop cornets were a law unto themselves and were often completely different!)